Rocky Top's Sundance Kid

 Ch.
-Rocky Top's Sundance Kid (aka: "Rufus") (April 8, 2000 – August 9, 2012) was a Bull Terrier who is best known for being the 2006 Best In Show winner at the Westminster Dog Show handled by Kathy Kirk PHA.
+Rocky Top's Sundance Kid, also known as Rufus, (April 8, 2000 – August 9, 2012) was a Bull Terrier who is best known for being the 2006 Best In Show winner at the Westminster Dog Show handled by Kathy Kirk PHA.
 He is the first Colored Bull Terrier to win Best in Show at Westminster, with the only other victory for his breed going to a White Bull Terrier in 1918.
 He also won Best In Show at the National Dog show, and on retirement trained as a therapy dog.
 He is the most successful Colored Bull Terrier show dog of all time.